dogonthehorizon/lec-notes/README.md

 lec-notes
 =========

-Compiled LaTeX notes for public use
+Compiled LaTeX notes for public use.